mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-04-arithmetic/item.md

  - Change the grammar so that a program is not a single computation, but rather an arbitrary number of them separated by newlines.
  - Change the tokenizer to start recognising words as variables.
  - Change the grammar so that a program is made up of computations and variable assignments and update the parser accordingly.
- - Change the grammar so that a “number” is actually a number of a variable reference and update the parser accordingly.
+ - Change the grammar so that a “number” is actually a number or a variable reference and update the parser accordingly.

 [series-link]: /blog/tag:bpci